 Highlights of the Sexual Harassment Prevention Training

 Supervisors learn what behaviors constitute sexual harassment, how to recognize and stop harassment, and encourage an atmosphere of respect.
 The training contains a legal review of employee rights and employer responsibilities.
+A new section on abusive conduct has been added, to satisfy the mandatory changes as state by AB 2053.
 The training also has several case studies and appropriate real-world examples to illustrate this sensitive subject.

-Develop and maintain a sexual harassment policy that promotes a discrimination-free workplace with Sexual Harassment Training from Succeed.
+Develop and maintain a sexual harassment policy that promotes an environment free of abusive conduct and sexual harassment with this training from Succeed.